ISSArt-LLC/ISSArt-LLC.github.io/posts/2020-05-07-natural-language-processing-and-its-application-in-various-business-areas-to-optimize-processes.md

 ***\# A human speaks to a machine # The machine records the audio # Audio is converted to text***

- ***# Text’s data is analysed # Analyzed data is converted to audio # The machine answers human by playing the audio file***
+ ***# Text's data is analysed # Analyzed data is converted to audio # The machine answers human by playing the audio file***

 NLP employs algorithms to identify natural language rules.

 The language data gathered is then converted into a text form that computers can easily comprehend.

-But then, don’t forget, computers don’t always need to be successful at extracting the exact information from the text.
+But then, don't forget, computers don't always need to be successful at extracting the exact information from the text.
 But then, the fact is, NLP, along with AI, is enabling computers to put the best forward in terms of language comprehension.
 To learn more about NLP, consult [ISS Art](https://www.goodfirms.co/company/iss-art) Machine Learning experts.

 **Today, NLP is powering Chatbots to aid customer service reps, Human Resource processes, Advertising and more.**

 ## Neural machine translation

-Although Microsoft Bing introduced neural machine translation technology in 2016, it’s Google and Amazon, who are carrying this technology forward by delivering the best machine translations tools to the market.
+Although Microsoft Bing introduced neural machine translation technology in 2016, it's Google and Amazon, who are carrying this technology forward by delivering the best machine translations tools to the market.
 NLP, applied in neural machine translation tools, enables businesses in the translation of emails, regulatory texts, and more, thus helping companies speed up their communication process.

 ## NLP-powered Chatbots in Customer Service